elioncho/apikiller/README.md

 # Apikiller
 Simpe and easy to use load testing tool for your Postman collections.
 Perform a load test on any endpoint.
-You can configure the load test execution time and the amount of requests per second.
+You can configure the load test execution time and amount of requests per second.

 ## Requirements